-Mr. Bredeson is a member of several construction industry organizations, including the Professional Liability Underwriting Society (PLUS) and the American Society of Civil Engineers (ASCE), and he writes and is published on a variety of legal topics.
+Mr. Bredeson is a member of legal and construction industry organizations, including Riverside County Bar Association, the American Institute of Architects, and the American Society of Civil Engineers, and he writes and is published on a variety of legal topics.

 Mr. Bredeson obtained his Bachelor of Arts in English Literature from Carthage College and went on to graduate from Dale E. Fowler School of Law (Chapman University) in Orange, California with his Juris Doctor in 2005, where he received an Emphasis Certificate in Environmental, Land Use, and Real Estate Law.

 Summary Judgment Victory for Land Surveyor: Mr. Bredeson represented a professional land surveyor for breach of fiduciary duty and alleged errors and omissions that led to a homeowner’s property being smaller than reported on title and therefore too small to subdivide into multiple lots without violating local zoning requirements.
 Through a motion for summary judgment, Mr.Bredeson prevailed in defending the surveyor on all claims and also obtained an award of litigation costs in favor of his client against the plaintiff.